briansmith/ring/README.md

 What is *ring*?
 ===============

-*ring* is a simplified version of BoringSSL with C and Rust APIs.
+*ring* is a crypto library in Rust based on BoringSSL's crypto primitive implementations.

-*ring* makes OpenSSL's high-quality, high-performance crypto primitives conveniently available to new crypto libraries written in safer (than C) languages like OCaml and Rust.
 Particular attention is being paid to making it easy to build and integrate *ring* into applications and higher-level frameworks, and to ensuring that *ring* works optimally on microcontrollers to support Internet of Things (IoT) applications.
-It may also be useful for people implementing cryptographic protocols in C and C++.

 The name *ring* comes from the fact that *ring* started as a subset of BoringSSL, and *"ring"* is a substring of "Bo*ring*SSL".
 Almost all the code in